 On this date I reviewed this document with the Principal and discussed any questions regarding the probable medical consequences of the treatment choices provided above.
-I agree to

-I will comply with the health care decisions made by the representative unless a decision violates my conscience.
+I agree to comply with the provisions of this directive, and I will comply with the health care decisions made by the representative unless a decision violates my conscience.
 In such case I will promptly disclose my unwillingness to comply and will transfer or try to transfer patient care to another provider who is willing to act in accordance with the representative's direction.

 Doctor Name (printed):

-Signature:

-Date:
+Signature: Date: Date:

-Address: